oakmac/chessboard2/README.md

 # chessboardjs2 javascript library

 An updated version of [chessboard.js].
-Written in [ClojureScript], no dependencies, better API.
+Written in [ClojureScript], no dependencies, improved API.

 ## Development Status